Refresher: GLMs and What They Actually Estimate

 So I’d guess about a year ago now, you were sitting in one of my GLM lectures.
 Maybe you were paying attention.
 Maybe you weren’t.
 If you weren’t you wouldn’t have been alone - fair enough.
 Even if you were, my guess is that you’ve probably forgotten.
 Again - fair enough.
 The bad news is that the methods you’re going to be using for your thesis build on those GLMs.

-The good news is that (technically) everything we are going to do in this tutorial series is built on top of what you already know.
+The good news is that (technically) everything we are going to do in this tutorial series is built on top of what you already know, even if it’s buried somewhere in your brain.
 The robust design mark-recapture model, which is a crap name tbh, is in its bones just a collection of GLMs talking to each other.
 So before we get anywhere near that, it is worth making sure the foundations are solid.

 This page is not going to teach you anything new.
-It is going to remind you of something old, but with a bit more attention paid to what a GLM is actually doing, which I suspect got lost somewhere between the lecture and the exam - fair enough.
+It is going to remind you of what we previously went through, but with a bit more attention paid to what a GLM is actually doing, which I suspect got lost somewhere between the lecture and the exam - fair enough.

 What is a GLM doing?